Description

 Demographic and socio-economic data

-We collected individual-level population and hosehold statistics, referred to as 'STATPOP' from the Swiss Federal Statistical Office for the years of 2012 to 2021.
-For this study, we used the STATPOP data in the year of 2020 to ensure temporal consistency with the temperature data employed in this study.Furthermore, we integrated the Swiss-SEP Index into this study, which is an area-based indicator reflecting the socio-economic position in Switzreland (Panczak et al. 2023).
+We collected individual-level population and household statistics, referred to as 'STATPOP', from the Swiss Federal Statistical Office for the years 2012 to 2021.
+For this study, we used STATPOP data from 2020 to ensure temporal consistency with the temperature data.
+Furthermore, we integrated the Swiss-SEP Index, an area-based indicator reflecting socio-economic position in Switzerland (Panczak et al., 2023).

-For the information on the number of workers, we collected statistics on the Swiss economy so-called 'STATENT' for the year of 2020 collected from the Swiss Federal Office.
-Through STATENT, we calculated the number of employees by economic sectors (agricultural, industrial, and sevice sectors) by districts.
+For workforce information, we used statistics on the Swiss economy, known as 'STATENT', from the Swiss Federal Statistical Office for the year 2020.
+Using STATENT, we calculated the number of employees by economic sector (agricultural, industrial, and service sectors) by district.

 Temperature data

-We used simulated night-time (4 a.m) air temperature at 2m above ground in year 2020.
-This data is based on FITNAH 3D model for the modelling process, incorporating data on terrain height, usage structure, and vegetation height (Gross 1989; Gross 1993; Gross 2002).
-The spatial resolution of the temperature varied depending on the city: Bern (5m x 5m), Basel(10m x 10m), and Zurich (25m x 25m).
+We used simulated night-time (4 a.m.) air temperature data at 2 meters above ground level for the year 2020.
+This dataset is based on the FITNAH 3D model, which incorporates terrain height, land use structure, and vegetation height (Gross 1989; Gross 1993; Gross 2002).
+The spatial resolution of the temperature data varied by city: Bern (5m x 5m), Basel (10m x 10m), and Zurich (25m x 25m).

 Methods